Ready for Class

 Each year as summer winds down, concerned parents come to me with the same question: How can I help my child adjust to the new school year?

-School transitions, which involve changing teachers, classes, and grade levels, are stressful for all kids, but even more so for students with ADHD.
+School transitions, which involve changing teachers, classes, and grade levels, are stressful for all kids, but even more so for students with attention deficit disorder (ADHD or ADD).
 These kids thrive on predictability, and suddenly they’re thrown into an unfamiliar environment, estranged from the routines that have made their lives manageable.

 Simply entering a new classroom can bring high anxiety, but when the leap to the next grade means starting at a new school (middle school, high school, or college), the change can be traumatic.
 A child with ADHD may feel like he’s drowning in a sea of subjects, students, and surroundings.
 It can shake a child’s self-confidence so much that he may think, “I just can’t do it.”